VinceSal/vincesal/README.md

 ### 📌 About Me

 - 👨🏻‍💻 I'm passionate about building intuitive mobile apps and experimenting with emerging technologies like **VR** and **AI**
+- 📱 Developer passionate about mobile apps and solving real-world problems with technology
 - 📚 Currently exploring **virtual environments** and **human-agent interaction** for my research and projects
 ---
 ### 🔗 Let's Connect!